 Civic Environmentalism and Smart Growth is a course about the social, political, economic, and environmental consequences of urban sprawl.
 Through the study of policy history and current debates, students learn about the patterns of auto-dependency that characterize urban growth in the United States.

-Supervised experience in practices and protocols used in captive animal management.
+Supervised experience in daily practices and routine protocols used in captive animal management.
 Conducted at off-campus locations.
 Cross-listed with BIO 109.
 Preqrequisite: BIO 025 or PSY 024, permission of instructor.

 This course is an immersive travel seminar designed to give students an in-depth understanding of a particular environmental topic where "on the ground" experience is vital to the development of this understanding.
 All seminars differ, but they generally consist of discussions with policy-makers, activists, and other stakeholders, as well as independent, hands-on analysis of the issues involved.